sohv/scorj/README.md

-# ResumeRoast
+# ScoRJ

-A resume scoring and analysis tool that evaluates resumes against job descriptions using OpenAI GPT models.
+A resume scoring and analysis tool that evaluates resumes against the LinkedIn job using AI (GPT 4o).

 ## Features